RealStandardStudios/RpgApp/README.md

 - An android tablet version
   - Let Game masters schedule games and have these games pushed to users google calendars

-Targeting Android version 4.0.3 (API version 15) and higher, this allows us to use more modern features and reach 78.6 of all android users.
+-Targeting Android version 4.0.3 (API version 15) and higher, this allows us to use more modern features and reach 78.6 of all android users.